Summit Materials (NYSE:SUM) Price Target Raised to $54.00

-Other analysts have also recently issued research reports about the company.
-Truist Financial upped their price objective on Summit Materials from $47.00 to $60.00 and gave the company a “buy” rating in a research report on Friday.
-Barclays upgraded Summit Materials from an “equal weight” rating to an “overweight” rating and upped their price objective for the company from $45.00 to $52.00 in a research report on Tuesday.
-JPMorgan Chase & Co. reduced their price objective on Summit Materials from $47.00 to $43.00 and set an “overweight” rating for the company in a research report on Wednesday, October 9th.
-DA Davidson reiterated a “neutral” rating and set a $41.00 price objective on shares of Summit Materials in a research report on Tuesday, October 15th.
-Finally, Loop Capital upped their price target on Summit Materials from $49.00 to $54.00 and gave the stock a “buy” rating in a research report on Friday.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating and eleven have given a buy rating to the company.
-According to MarketBeat.com, Summit Materials currently has a consensus rating of “Moderate Buy” and a consensus target price of $49.92.
+Several other equities analysts also recently weighed in on SUM.
+Citigroup cut their target price on Summit Materials from $47.00 to $46.00 and set a “buy” rating on the stock in a research report on Wednesday, October 9th.
+DA Davidson reissued a “neutral” rating and issued a $41.00 target price on shares of Summit Materials in a research note on Tuesday, October 15th.
+Stephens reaffirmed an “overweight” rating and set a $47.00 price target on shares of Summit Materials in a research note on Tuesday, August 6th.
+Royal Bank of Canada raised shares of Summit Materials from a “sector perform” rating to an “outperform” rating and increased their price objective for the stock from $45.00 to $53.00 in a research report on Friday, October 25th.
+Finally, Barclays raised shares of Summit Materials from an “equal weight” rating to an “overweight” rating and raised their price objective for the stock from $45.00 to $52.00 in a research note on Tuesday, October 29th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and eleven have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, Summit Materials presently has an average rating of “Moderate Buy” and an average price target of $49.92.

-Summit Materials (NYSE:SUM – Get Free Report) last posted its quarterly earnings results on Wednesday, October 30th.
-The construction company reported $0.75 earnings per share for the quarter, topping the consensus estimate of $0.70 by $0.05.
-The firm had revenue of $1.11 billion during the quarter, compared to analysts’ expectations of $1.17 billion.
+Summit Materials (NYSE:SUM – Get Free Report) last released its quarterly earnings results on Wednesday, October 30th.
+The construction company reported $0.75 EPS for the quarter, topping the consensus estimate of $0.70 by $0.05.
 Summit Materials had a return on equity of 7.30% and a net margin of 3.92%.
-The company’s revenue was up 49.9% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $0.81 earnings per share.
-Research analysts predict that Summit Materials will post 1.59 EPS for the current fiscal year.
+The company had revenue of $1.11 billion during the quarter, compared to analyst estimates of $1.17 billion.
+During the same quarter last year, the business posted $0.81 earnings per share.
+The firm’s revenue was up 49.9% on a year-over-year basis.
+On average, analysts expect that Summit Materials will post 1.59 earnings per share for the current fiscal year.

 Hedge Funds Weigh In On Summit Materials